mscrocker/semerusocial/readme.md

 ### Getting the code

 If you wish to fork or modify the code, visit the [GitHub project page][scm], where the latest versions are always kept.
-Check the 'master' branch for the latest release, and the 'develop' for the current, and stable, development version.
+Check the 'master' branch for the latest release.

 ## License